couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-data.md

 The `id` field is the unique identifier for the document.
 The `type` field is used to identify the type of document.
 The `name` field is the name of the airline.
 The `callsign` field is the callsign of the airline.
 The `iata` field is the IATA code of the airline.
 The `icao` field is the ICAO code of the airline.
 The `country` field is the country of the airline.
 The `active` field is a boolean value indicating whether the airline is active or not.

+## Let's Review the Code

+To begin clone the repo and open it up in the IDE of your choice to learn about how to create, read, update and delete documents in your Couchbase Server.

 ### Code Organization

 - `src/test/java`: Contains integration tests.